marysiamzawka/Simply-Love-SM5/README.md

 A fork of Simply Love with some extra features that (attempt to) enhance quality of life while playing.

+Smol edits by Mr. Mary.
+Can't promise being up-to-date with upstream.

 Only for itgmania.
-Please use the Default branch itgmania:release

 ## List of features that are available in this fork: